tensorflow/tensorflow/README_MultiStream.md

 3. Resources management among streams

-In the design, we make all stream groups reuse the same set of model parameters to avoid taking up too much GPU memory.
+In the design, we make all stream groups reuse the same set of model parameters to avoid taking up too much GPU memory, which is achieved by setting `TF_SEGMENT_OWN_CONST=true`.
 For other resources, we separate them between stream groups as much as possible to reduce the dependencies and achieve better speedups, e.g.

 * Per-stream GPU allocator
 * Per-stream host allocator if `TF_PER_STREAM_HOST_ALLOCATOR=true`